jgbotello/jgbotello.github.io/_pages/about.md

 ## Bio

-Dr. Michele C. Weigle is a Professor of Computer Science at Old Dominion University.
-Her research interests include web science, social media, web archiving, and information visualization.
+MS. Jhon G. Botello is a PhD Student in Computer Science at Old Dominion University.
+His research interests include web science, social media, web archiving, and information visualization.
 She has published over 115 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling $6M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
 She currently serves on the editorial boards of the *Journal of the Association for Information Science and Technology* (JASIST) and the *International Journal on Digital Libraries* (IJDL).
 Dr. Weigle received her PhD in computer science from the University of North Carolina in 2003.

 ### Academic Timeline